Aider-AI/aider/docs/unified-diffs.md

 designed to both provoke and quantify lazy coding.
 It consists of
 89 python refactoring tasks
-which tend to make GPT-4 Turbo very lazy.
+which tend to make GPT-4 Turbo lazy and write comments like
-On these tasks it often produces comments like "...include the original method body...".
+"...include the original method body...".

 This new laziness benchmark produced the following results with `gpt-4-1106-preview`:

 - **GPT-4 Turbo only scored 20% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
-It output "lazy comments" on 12 of the tasks.
+It outputs "lazy comments" on 12 of the tasks.
 - **Aider's new unified diff edit format raised the score to 61%**.
 Using this format reduced laziness by 3X, with GPT-4 Turbo only using lazy comments on 4 of the tasks.
 - **It's worse to prompt that the user is blind, without hands, will tip $2000 and fears truncated code trauma.** These widely circulated folk remedies performed worse on the benchmark when added to the system prompt for the baseline SEARCH/REPLACE and new unified diff editing formats.
-These prompts did *slightly* reduce the amount of laziness, but at a large cost to successful benchmark outcomes.
+These prompts did slightly reduce the amount of laziness against baseline (to 8 lazy tasks).
+It increased the lazy tasks to 5 when added to the unified diff prompt.

 The older `gpt-4-0613` also did better on the laziness benchmark using unified diffs: